refeyn/h5view/README.md

 # H5View

-_A small app for viewing h5 files in a simple and clean way._
+_A small app for viewing h5 files in a simple and clean way_

-Built versions are available from [Refeyn - Shared\Software\Install\Distributions\internal](https://aragobio.sharepoint.com/:f:/g/EgCNpNpPkahJsagUhvxESeIBokYB2kq6LgnAs3rTJSF6oQ?e=k1BkGF).
+# Development

 ## Run from source

  - Clone this repo.
  - Run `setup_venv.ps1` to create the virtual env (subsequent runs only need `activate_venv.ps1`).
- - Run `ui2py.ps1` to convert the ui files.
  - Run `python -m h5view` to run the app.

 ## Develop